Nattanahel-Chaves/dot-net-microservices/06-NotificationService/src/BestBank.NotificationService/README.md

 **How to create the DB in PostgreSQL based on the Model**

-The Notification Service uses the CodeFirst approach, so to create the DB in PostgreSQL use the following code in the folder where the csproj file is located.
+The Notification Service uses the Code First approach, so to create the DB in PostgreSQL uses the following code in the folder where the csproj file is located.
 Before that all the files in the Models subfolder must be created, for this project is only the Notification.cs file.

 **Run the docker container with PostgreSQL**